Edward Lippincott Tilton

-Edward Lippincott Tilton (19 October 1861 – 5 January 1933) was an American architect, with a practice in New York City, where he was born.
+Edward Lippincott Tilton (October 19, 1861 – January 5, 1933) was an American architect and archaeologist, with a practice in New York City, where he was born.
 He specialized in the design of libraries, completing about one hundred in the U.S. and Canada, including many Carnegie libraries and structures for educational institutions.

+Early life

+Tilton was the son of Benjamin W. Tilton and Mary (née Baker) Tilton.

+At the age of 18, he started working in the banking house of Corlies Macy & Co.

+Career

-In about 1881 Tilton abandoned a budding career in banking to work as a draftsman in the office of McKim, Mead & White, a traditional apprenticeship for which he prepared with a private tutor in architecture and which prepared him for a course of further study at the École des Beaux-Arts, Paris (1887–1890).
+In about 1881, Tilton abandoned a budding career in banking to work as a draftsman in the office of McKim, Mead & White, a traditional apprenticeship for which he prepared with a private tutor in architecture and which prepared him for a course of further study at the École des Beaux-Arts, Paris (1887–1890).
 Early commissions came through family connections; they included the casino (1891–92) in Belle Haven, an affluent shoreline community of Greenwich, Connecticut, and the Hotel Colorado in the resort of Glenwood Springs, Colorado (1891–93).

 He and the partner that he met in Paris, William A. Boring, won a competition in 1897 to design the first phase of new buildings for the U.S. Immigration Station on Ellis Island in New York Harbor.
 Four major buildings were all constructed to their designs before the formal partnership was amicably dissolved in 1904.
 The two architects continued to share an office.
+He served as president of the American Institute of Architects.

 He published his thoughts on library planning and construction, in Essentials in Library Planning with A.E.
 Bostwick and S.H Ranck (1928), and "Library Planning" posthumously published in the Journal of the Royal Institute of British Architects (1936).

-Work
+Works

-Tilton worked in the partnership Boring & Tilton (1881-1904), as a solo architect, in the partnership Tilton & Githens (1916-1932), then again briefly in solo practice as consulting architect until his death.
+Tilton worked in the partnership Boring & Tilton (1881–1904), as a solo architect, in the partnership Tilton & Githens (1916–1932), then again briefly in solo practice as consulting architect until his death.